-Hands to Care is designed specifically for university students who are interested in pursuing a career in medicine, global health, public health, etc. Trips are available during winter, spring, and summer breaks.
+Hands to Care is a 5 week curated program to give you ample experience in public health and exposure to the health system in Peru.
+It is designed specifically for university students who are interested in pursuing a career in medicine, global health, public health or another one related to the medicine field.
+Assisting in medical campaigns, shadowing doctors, medical classes, cultural activities, this program has it all!
+Trips are available during winter, spring, and summer breaks.

 As a Hands to Care volunteer, you will get a once in a lifetime experience learning the ins and outs of health care in Trujillo, Peru from local health professionals.
-Volunteers will get to partake in special health campaigns in CESAPU 2-3 times per week, and they will rotate in the Peruvian hospitals and health centers 2-3 times a week.
+Your trip will be a combination of participating in/assisting with health campaigns & services in CESAPU (Centro de Salud Pública) as well as observation and shadowing experiences in local hospitals & health centers.
 The 5-week Hands to Care program will give our interns over 100+ hours of direct patient contact and medical observation.

-Also included in the Hands to Care program are 3 medical classes per week, taught by HOP staff of health professionals.
-These medical classes will help prepare you for what you will see/do in the HOP clinic and in the hospitals.
+Also included in the Hands to Care program medical classes weekly, taught by HOP staff of health professionals.
+These medical classes will help prepare you for what you will see/do in CESAPU and in the hospitals.
 No previous medical experience is required, as you will receive adequate training in these classes.

-Class topics include: Vital Signs, clinical history, public health in Peru, administering vaccinations, labor & delivery, chest & respiratory exams, suturing, glucose tests and more!
+Class topics may include: Vital Signs, Glucose & Anemia testing, Public health in Peru, Administering vaccinations, Labor & delivery, Chest & respiratory exams, Suturing, and more.

 All volunteers are required to take the Global Ambassadors for Patient Safety (GAPS) workshop before their arrival to Peru.

-All volunteers will be able to shadow local doctors in one or more of the following rotations in a local Trujillo hospital: ultrasound, surgery, dentistry, physical therapy, pediatric, topical, X-rays and labor & delivery.
+Hands to care volunteers may have the opportunity to shadow local doctors in one or more of the following rotations in a local Trujillo hospital or state health center: ultrasound, surgery, dentistry, physical therapy, pediatric, topical, X-rays, labor & delivery among others

 Volunteers who are in undergraduate programs: